department web page: www.uta.edu/business/

 Along with the grade point average and GMAT total score, admission criteria include the following:

-For unconditional admission, the applicant's composite total from the index must be 1080 or higher and items 1 through 5 above should strongly indicate potential for successful academic performance as a graduate business student.
+For unconditional admission, the applicant's composite total from the index must be 1080 or greater and items 1 through 5 above should strongly indicate potential for successful academic performance as a graduate business student.

 Students who are unconditionally admitted, have a minimum undergraduate grade point average of 3.0 as calculated by the Graduate School (or 3.0 at the graduate level), and enroll for a minimum of six semester credit hours will be eligible for available fellowship and/or scholarship support.
 A standardized test score (GMAT) will not be used as the sole criterion for determining fellowship and/or scholarship eligibility.